FiiO X3 Portable Music Player

 FiiO X3 is a digital music player manufactured and marketed by FiiO Electronics Technology.
-The player utilizes a built-in Wolfson DAC, and is capable of reproducing music sampled at 192kHz with a sample size of 24-bits per channel, in addition to functioning as a USB audio interface.
+The player utilizes a built-in Wolfson DAC, and is capable of reproducing music sampled at 192 kHz with a sample size of 24-bits per channel, in addition to functioning as a USB audio interface.
 The X3 is a mid-level member of the FiiO X Series of portable music players.
 It supports major lossy music formats such as MP3, and lossless music formats such as FLAC.

 The player received positive reviews, being described as an "affordable and terrific sounding" music player by CNET.
 Praise was given for its quality to price ratio; however, it received criticism for its interface and button placement.

 Design and specifications

 The player features a built-in Wolfson WM8740 digital-to-analog converter (DAC), a 2.4-inch TFT LCD display, and a 3100mAH lithium polymer battery which allows 10 hours of playtime.
 It offers two 3.5mm analog stereo outputs, as well as 3.5mm coaxial digital outputs.
 The X3 comes with 8GB of internal storage and includes an expansion slot for microSD cards for capacities of up to 128GB.
 It is enclosed in a black solid metal case and has roughly the same size as an iPod Classic.

 The X3 comes with a coaxial adaptor, silicone case, screen protectors, and a micro USB cable used to charge the device.